DerGuru/The-Resonant/New Chapters/02 - Part2/P2-03_Recovery_and_Rules.md

 ﻿## Part 2 - Learning to Listen | Ch.
-04 - Sixteen hours unconscious
+03 - Smart choices, not heroic ones

 Jason woke in stages.